shrutin0492/Fundamentals-of-Programming-Lab/README.md

 # Fundamentals of Programming Laboratory - C Programs

-This repository contains a collection of C programs completed as part of the first-year of my undergrad.
+This repository contains a collection of C programs completed as part of the Fundamentals of Programming Laboratory course during the first-year of my undergrad.

 ## Programs List